 考える看護: ナースのための哲学入門 co-written with Jan Reed, translated by Minoru Harashida

-Cosi Fan Tutte and the Lease of Voice – in Cavell on Aesthetic Understanding – Edited by Garry L. Hagberg (forthcoming).
+Cosi Fan Tutte and the Lease of Voice – in Hagberg, Garry L. Stanley Cavell on Aesthetic Understanding.
+1 edition.
+Palgrave Macmillan, 2018.

 You may need a jstor or athens or academia.edu password to access the text of published articles and reviews.
 Conference and workshop papers are available in pdf format by clicking on the link.